pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

   Maps all port ranges to stateful set pods.

 !!! warning
-    Typically, the NGINX Service and TCP services (see the following *NGINX TCP services* topic) require additional namespace access (such as, `ingress-nginx-public`).
-Any additional applications using this service or controller will generally require additional privileges to manage this resource.
+    Typically, the NGINX Service and TCP services require additional namespace access, `ingress-nginx-public`.
+Any additional applications using this service or controller generally requires additional privileges to manage this resource.
+For more information, see the *NGINX TCP services* topic.

-An example of the NGINX Service configuration:
+The following is an example NGINX Service configuration:

 ```yaml
 kind: Service